Sara N. Love: Environment

 During the 2019 legislative session, Love introduced a bill to strengthen and codify the Keep Antibiotics Effective Act, which restricts the use of antibiotics in food-producing animals.
 The bill passed and became law without Governor Larry Hogan's signature.

 In February 2022, Love introduced the "George Taylor Act", which would ban products containing Per- and polyfluoroalkyl substances.
 The bill passed and was signed into law by Governor Hogan.

 During the 2023 legislative session, Love introduced the "Clean Trucks Act", which would require vehicle manufacturers and dealers to sell an increasing percentage of zero-emission vehicles beginning in model year 2027.
 The bill passed and was signed into law by Governor Wes Moore.

+Gun control

+During the 2026 legislative session, Love introduced a bill that would ban the sale of firearms that can be converted into automatic firearms through the use of a Glock switch.

 Israel

 In November 2023, following the 2023 Hamas-led attack on Israel and subsequent Gaza war, Love and other District 16 legislators released a statement condemning the attack and condemned antisemitic and Islamophobic hate crimes.

 Minimum wage

 Love supports increasing the Maryland minimum wage to $15 an hour.